 This story is part of our “See America, One State Park at a Time” series.
-Though COVID-19 has stalled many travel plans, AFAR is continuing to cover the world, because while you may not be traveling right now, there’s always room for inspiration.

 There are so many reasons to go park-hunting out West.
 Under-the-radar rock formations in Utah.
 Moss-draped rain forest in Washington.
 Soft sand dunes, not along the coast, but deep in Idaho—perfect for late-season exploring.
 Read on to learn more about the best state parks in the western states of California, Washington, Oregon, Utah, Hawaii, Nevada, Colorado, Idaho, Montana, Wyoming, Alaska, Arizona, and New Mexico.
 And then book a campsite—or maybe a yurt! or a cabin!—whether for a late-fall getaway or as a reason to dream about spring 2021.